apauley/HollingBerries/README.txt

 sell-by date and a product description.

-The price file is in fixed-width format, because the label printer has limited space for each price tag.
+The price file is in fixed-width format, because the label printer has limited space (40 characters) for each price tag.
 Each line in the price file will cause one price tag to be printed.

-The selling price takes up 8 characters.
-One currency symbol (R) and 7 digits where Rands and cents are seperated by a period: R9999.99
+The selling price takes up 9 characters.
+One currency symbol (R) and 8 digits where Rands and cents are seperated by a period: R99999.99 Mr Hollingberry says we shouldn't worry about larger amounts.
+If he ever sells something for a 100 grand he will have to retire again, and he can't take that kind of stress again.

 The sell-by date, just like the delivery date in the input file, is in YYYY/MM/DD format (10 characters).

-The remaining 22 characters is used for the product description.
+The remaining 21 characters is used for the product description.

 A typical line in the price file will look like this:
-R  17.952012/05/19Apples 1kg Golden Deli
+R   16.872012/05/12Apples 1kg Golden Del

 The Business Rules
 ==================
 You have to calculate the selling price and the sell-by date.
 Luckily we can use the description just as it is in the csv file.

-The markup for golden delicious apples is 75%.
+Well, the first 21 characters of it anyway.

-The markup for both red and green apples is 70%.
+The markup for apples  is 40%.
-The markup for bananas is 85%.
+The markup for bananas is 70%.
-The markup for milk is 20%.
+The markup for berries is 55%.
-The markup for meat is 25%.
+The markup for anything else 50%.

 Apples have to be sold 2 weeks after the date of delivery.
 Bananas have to be sold 5 days after the date of delivery.
 All other types of fruit has to be sold 1 week after the date of delivery.

-Milk has to be sold 2 days after the date of delivery.
-Meat has to be sold 1 week after the date of delivery.

 Fruit has product codes ranging from 1000 to 1999.
 Apples specifically have product codes ranging from 1100 to 1199.
 Bananas have product codes ranging from 1200 to 1299.

-Diary products have product codes ranging from 2000 to 3999.
-Milk, specifically, have product codes ranging from 2100 to 2199.
+Berries have product codes ranging from 1300 to 1399.

-Meat has product codes ranging from 4000 to 7999.